-To the left is GrandMaster Robert Zuczek.
-He is now a seventh degree black belt with over 100 black belt students that he has trained.
-He is a Master.
+GrandMaster Robert Zuczek is now a seventh degree black belt with over 100 black belt students that he has trained.
+GM Zuczek also trained under GM Choi and is his most senior black belt.
+He is the most senior black belt in the Choi Taekwondo school.
+He has trained for over 50 years.

 This is me with my most recent second degree black belt graduates.
 I am a sixth degree black belt.
-I have become a Master.
+I have been a Master instructor since 1995 when I earned my fourth dan.

 But what it is really?
 Does a master have to have disciples?
 Does a master have to be called, "Master"?
 Does it require a piece of paper?
 What does it mean to be a master?